clementine-tech/godot_json_schema/README.md

 ## Running the integration tests

-To run the integration tests, build the project with the "integration_tests" feature enabled:
+First, build the project with the "integration_tests" feature enabled:
 ```
 cargo build -F integration_tests
 ```

-Then, you can run the tests by running `godot` from `godot/`.
+Then, you can run the tests by playing the main scene "godot/schema_tester.tscn".

 ## Setup Example (GDScript)